wurde/cast/README.md

 ## Getting started

-Once setup you can write CLI apps that makes use of the **Node.js** JavaScript runtime and the **npm** package ecosystem.
+Setup takes around 2 minutes.
+Once setup you'll be able to write scripts using **Node.js**.
 Setup involves creating a terminal alias that runs the [bin/cast.js](bin/cast.js) node script.
 Then to add new commands you create new files in the `commands/` directory.
 This setup assumes you are using the Bash terminal, but other terminals work if you know how to setup an alias (*Google "How do I setup an alias in terminal XYZ" if you aren't using Bash*).

 1. Fork the project to your GitHub account. [(click me)](https://github.com/wurde/scripts/fork)